Potty training poop anxiety is a common issue with kids. Learn what to do when your toddler won’t poop on potty, even when they hold it in.

 I didn’t know what I was more tired of: buying pull-ups or cleaning accidents.

-I tried sitting him on the potty for a length of time, but he’d hold it in the whole time.
-I’d even find him clearly needing to poop, but no amount of encouraging helped.
+I tried sitting him on the potty for a length of time in the bathroom, but he’d hold his bowel movements in.
+I’d even find him clearly needing to poo, but no amount of encouragement helped.
 He’d instead hide from me and poop in his pants.

 Why do toddlers not want to poop in the potty?

 - Your toddler would rather do something else.
-If you’ve got an active little one, he just may not be as interested in sitting on potty, waiting for poop to come out.
+If you’ve got an active little one, he may not be as interested in sitting on a potty, waiting for poop to come out.
 He’d rather be on the go, which pull-ups and diapers make all the more convenient.

 1. Don’t make a big deal out of it

 Have you noticed that the minute you stop freaking out, getting upset, or making a big deal out of something, your toddler suddenly complies?

 Kids sense our mood and energy.
 If we’re high-strung and stressed because they won’t poop in the potty, they hear the message loud and clear: this poop thing is not a good thing.